-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 Getting car insurance is an essential part of buying a used car: You need insurance to drive a car in almost every state, even if you didn't buy it new.
-You don't have to buy coverage until after you purchase the vehicle, but it's a smart idea to get quotes before you make the purchase.
+You don't have to buy coverage until after you purchase the vehicle, but it's smart to get quotes before you make the purchase.

 Unfortunately, used cars are not necessarily cheaper to insure than new cars.
-Depending on the car model and insurer you choose, you may see a very different insurance rates for an older vehicle.
+Depending on the car model and insurer you choose, you may see very different insurance rates for an older vehicle.
 Some insurers charge less for older vehicles than new ones; others charge more.
-The only way to guarantee you're getting the lowest price for your used vehicle is to get quotes from several insurance companies.
+The only way to make sure you're getting the lowest price for your used vehicle is to get quotes from several insurance companies.

 The main reason older cars are cheaper to insure is because as older vehicles lose their value, drivers often decrease the level of insurance that they keep on the car.